-Mr. Black served as NBC’s legal analyst on “The Today Show,” and has frequently appeared on ABC’s “Good Morning America,” serving as commentator and legal analyst for noteworthy legal cases in the news.
-He has also appeared as a guest commentator on legal issues on several other network and cable news programs.
-The author of Black's Law, a book that recounts the strategies he employed to safeguard the freedom of four clients, Mr. Black has also taught advanced criminal evidence at the University of Miami School of Law for over 40 years.
+Featured on the cover of and in many national legal and business publications, Roy served as NBC’s legal analyst on “The Today Show” and has frequently appeared on ABC’s “Good Morning America” and several other network and cable news programs.
+He is the author of Black’s Law, a book that recounts the strategies he employed to safeguard the freedom of four clients.

 - Acquittal of William Kennedy Smith on rape charges in Palm Beach, Florida

-Dismissal of matter involving Albertson's, Inc., when the State of Florida charged the Fortune 500 Company with manslaughter in the death of a shoplifter
+- Dismissal of a matter involving Albertson’s, Inc., when the State of Florida charged the Fortune 500 Company with manslaughter in the death of a shoplifter

-Lead trial attorney defending one of the largest charged financial crimes involving derivatives in the Southern District of New York to date, this Senior Executive and Vice President of the once leading residential mortgage lender in Puerto Rico, received a 5-year sentence following the government aggressively seeking a 27-34 year sentence.
+- The lead trial attorney defending one of the largest charged financial crimes involving derivatives in the Southern District of New York to date, this Senior Executive and Vice President of the once leading residential mortgage lender in Puerto Rico, received a 4-year sentence following the government aggressively seeking a 27-34 year sentence.

-Represented the father of an infant child who was under threat of imminent arrest and the removal of his infant son and young daughter to DCF custody.
-Client, father of a nine-month-old who sustained a severe brain injury, appeared in our office for urgent help.
-The father said the injury occurred when the child fell backwards off of his parents' bed and onto a hardwood floor.
-Police detectives and treating physicians did not believe our client's explanation and pressed the State Attorney for an arrest and charges.
-Given only two weeks by the prosecutor to convince her that charges should not be filed, attorneys Roy Black and Mark Shapiro tapped every available resource, pulling together the country's leading engineering and medical experts on "short fall" injuries.
-Meeting the two- week deadline, the prosecutor was presented not only with detailed written opinions from our consultants, but with a full PowerPoint presentation given by one of the medical experts.
+- Represented the father of an infant child who was under threat of imminent arrest and the removal of his infant son and young daughter to DCF custody.
+The client, the father of a nine-month-old who sustained a severe brain injury, appeared in our office for urgent help.
+The father said the injury occurred when the child fell backward off his parents’ bed and onto a hardwood floor.
+Police detectives and treating physicians did not believe our client’s explanation and pressed the State Attorney for an arrest and charges.
+Given only two weeks by the prosecutor to convince her that charges should not be filed, attorneys Roy Black and Mark Shapiro tapped every available resource, pulling together the country’s leading engineering and medical experts on “shortfall” injuries.
+Meeting the two-week deadline, the prosecutor was presented with detailed written opinions from our consultants and a full PowerPoint presentation given by one of the medical experts.
 No charges were filed.

-Obtained probation at sentencing, which resulted in possibly the shortest term of federal probation ever imposed, for Mary Estelle Curran, an elderly widow charged in one of the largest offshore bank account tax cases for failing to pay taxes and disclose $43 million held in accounts at UBS and LGT in Switzerland.
-At sentencing in United States District Court for the Southern District of Florida Ms. Curran was sentenced to probation, which was immediately terminated, resulting in five seconds of federal probation.
+- Obtained probation at sentencing for Mary Estelle Currant which resulted in possibly the shortest term of federal probation ever imposed.
+Ms. Curran is an elderly widow charged in one of the largest offshore bank account tax cases for failing to pay taxes and disclose $43 million held in accounts at UBS and LGT in Switzerland.
+At sentencing in United States District Court for the Southern District of Florida, Ms. Curran was sentenced to probation, which was immediately terminated, resulting in five seconds of federal probation.

-Represented a prominent South Florida gastroenterologist charged with fraudulently underpaying more than five million dollars in federal income taxes over a five-year period.
-Mr. Black was integral in negotiating a global plea agreement binding on the U.S. government and the IRS that resulted in the dismissal of all but one of the charges.
+- Represented a prominent South Florida gastroenterologist charged with fraudulently underpaying more than five million dollars in federal income taxes over a five-year period.
+Roy was integral in negotiating a global plea agreement binding on the U.S. government and the IRS that resulted in the dismissal of all but one of the charges.
 Additionally, the agreement explicitly included the understanding that the client’s underlying conduct in no way involved or implicated the practice of medicine.
-This component of the agreement was critical in order to preserve the client’s medical license and, therefore, his ability to continue practicing medicine.
-More importantly, however, preserving the client’s medical license ensured his ability to continue providing first class medical care to the many "medically underserved” communities that he has served for over a decade.
-At sentencing, Mr. Black’s presentation included a 177-page sentencing memorandum and a 13-minute DVD consisting of interviews of patients, colleagues, friends, and community leaders highlighting the client’s tremendous community service efforts.
-Ultimately, Mr. Black, together with firm partner, Mr. Beaton, successfully convinced the District Court to impose a sentence well below the sentence recommended by the U.S. Sentencing Guidelines and actively sought by the government.
+This agreement component was critical to preserving the client’s medical license and his ability to continue practicing medicine.
+More importantly, however, preserving the client’s medical license ensured his ability to continue providing first-class medical care to the many “medically underserved” communities he served for over a decade.
+At sentencing, Roy’s presentation included a 177-page sentencing memorandum and a 13-minute DVD consisting of interviews of patients, colleagues, friends, and community leaders highlighting the client’s tremendous community service efforts.
+Ultimately, Roy successfully convinced the District Court to impose a sentence well below the punishment recommended by the U.S. Sentencing Guidelines and actively sought by the government.

-Mr. Black served as a public defender in Miami-Dade County prior to entering private practice.
+Roy served as a public defender in Miami-Dade County before entering private practice.
 During his five years as a public defender, he represented hundreds of indigent defendants in felony and capital cases.

 Awards and Recognition